 A triumphant show combines the two best collections of John Singer Sargent's dazzling watercolors

-  “John Singer Sargent Watercolors” offers visitors an unprecedented opportunity to view the magnificent works Sargent produced between 1905 and 1911, when he was at the height of his artistic powers and internationally recognized as the greatest American painter of his age.
-Never before explored in a focused exhibition, his bold and experimental approach to the medium caused a sensation in Britain and great excitement in America.
-The Brooklyn and Boston holdings were purchased by the two museums straight from Sargent’s only two American watercolor exhibitions, held at Knoedler Gallery in New York.
+“John Singer Sargent Watercolors” offers visitors an unprecedented opportunity to view the magnificent works Sargent produced between 1902 and 1911, when he was at the height of his artistic powers and internationally recognized as the greatest American painter of his age.
+His bold and experimental approach to the medium caused a sensation in Britain and great excitement in America.
+The Brooklyn and Boston holdings (never before explored in a focused exhibition) were purchased by the two museums straight from Sargent’s only two American watercolor exhibitions, held at Knoedler Gallery in New York.
 (Brooklyn acquired its collection in 1909, and the MFA in 1912.)
 These daringly conceived compositions (along with a select group of oils), made in Spain and Portugal, Greece, Switzerland and the Alps, regions of Italy, Syria and Palestine, demonstrate the unity of Sargent’s artistic vision after the turn of the 20th century, when he sought to liberate himself from the burden of portrait commissions and to devote himself instead to painting scenes of landscape, labor, and leisure.

 The exhibition is accompanied by a full-color catalogue exploring Sargent’s engagement with watercolor painting and examining the technical mastery that led to such brilliant work.

 Above: John Singer Sargent, Simplon Pass: Reading, 1911.
 Watercolor and wax resist over graphite on paper.
 The Hayden Collection—Charles Henry Hayden Fund.

 - Ann and Graham Gund Gallery (Gallery LG31)